 Whether renting an apartment in Portugal or buying a new house, you’ll need to connect various utilities to the property.
 Electricity, water, and sewage removal are all necessary for healthy living and keeping the environment clean.

-In this article, we’ll take a look at all the utilities in Portugal, how they are billed, and who the leading suppliers are.
-You’ll also find out more about:
+In this article, we’ll take a look at all the utilities in Portugal, how to pay your bills, and who the leading suppliers are.
+Stick around to about the average cost of utilities in Portugal for 2026, what it takes to change your supplier, and more.

 In Portugal, access to essential utilities is nearly universal.
 Urban and suburban areas enjoy comprehensive coverage for electricity, water and sewerage, natural gas pipelines, and high-speed internet.